Stuycs-K/finalproject-09-buchanan-ian-chen-tony-kogi-filippos/DEVLOG-Tony.md

 Completed arithmetic portion of handle_expressions() and updated previous functions to use handle_expressions().
 I also fixed and updated the variable assignment for "is".

-### 2025-05-289 Worked on poetic numbers and variable usage in expressions
+### 2025-05-29 Worked on poetic numbers and variable usage in expressions
 I started working on poetic numbers and I made pronouns functional as well.

+### 2025-05-30 Worked on poetic strings
+I finished poetic numbers and started working on poetic strings